Blog author avatarScott Evans

 Historical Sites or Tourist Attractions

 Working in these places can give you insight into tourism and local history.
 Tasks might include guiding visitors, organising tours, or assisting in maintaining the site.
-This placement can improve your communication skills, and customer service, and broaden your historical knowledge.
+This placement can improve your communication skills, customer service, and broaden your historical knowledge.

 Fashion Retailers or Design Studios

-If you have an interest in fashion, these placements could be for you.
 You might assist with clothing displays, learn about trends, or even help design pieces.
 This experience can develop your creativity, customer service skills, and understanding of the fashion industry.

 Going on work experience